 You were born and raised in and around Manchester.
 What do you love about this city so much that has made you want to stay and still call it home?

 You certainly get that feeling when you come off the train from London and start to relax again.
-Moving on...
-You specialise in portraiture.
+So you specialise in portraiture.
 Did that come about from a project with the White Stripes?

-These caricature artists were so good, I thought there was no way I could even remotely reach their level.
-Instead, I essentially became an illustrator 'for hire' for 10 years.
+These caricature artists were so good.
+I thought there was no way I could even remotely reach their level.
+Instead, I essentially became an illustrator 'for hire' for ten years.
 And though it was initially good, I think I was getting dragged down by taking on more and more projects that I wasn't passionate about.

 So it felt like other forces were steering the ship rather than you being in control?
 How did you change that around?

 Things had become pretty stagnant.
-So I thought, I'm going to have to try something else and actually start doing the thing I love most… caricatures and portraits.
-I started doing portraits of Wayne Rooney, Twiggy and George Clooney amongst others, as a little side project.
-I did a few gig posters too, as that was a direction I wanted to head in.
+So I thought I would have to try something else and start doing the thing I love most, which is caricatures and portraits.
+I started doing portraits of Wayne Rooney, Twiggy and George Clooney, amongst others, as a little side project.
+I also did a few gig posters, as that was a direction I wanted to head in.

 From there, I created a bootleg White Stripes poster.
 They happened to be playing in Manchester that week.
 And then I put it on MySpace where someone suggested I should add it to GigPosters.com, which is sadly no longer.
 Somebody who worked with the White Stripes saw it and phoned me at 2am to ask if I wanted to work with them, and of course, I said yes.

 Yeah, but at first, I thought they were calling to tell me off for creating a bootleg poster.
 So I was pretty surprised when they explained they wanted to hire me.
 They asked me to design a limited edition USB stick, which contained their album 'Icky Thump' and then six months later, it was nominated for a Grammy award!

 And did you find that had an impact on your career?